enochian/enochian.github.io/_posts/2015-7-11-vision-voice.md

 It is also said to be the seal upon the tombs of them that she hath slain, that is, of the Masters of the Temple.

 In connection with the number 49, see Liber 418, the 22nd Aethyr, as well as the usual authorities.

+--

+Beast is charioteer (Cheth) of West, bearer of Sangraal.
+Heru-Ra-Ha as martial aspect of Sol (5=6/6=5), warrior lord of sun: "There is a splendour in my name hidden and glorious, as the sun of midnight is ever the son."
+Yet in him is woman that devoureth with her water all the fire of God [IXº OTO].

+"Hell" as inmost part of man that consumes all experiences and thereby understands its own perfection (Formula of Babalon, queen of hell).
+32 teeth, tongue as firey logos, four rivers of Eden that flow from Da'ath, see Aethyr 30 = fourfold understanding of logos (in four worlds).
+Blasphemed by TAOTZEM (taking material for spiritual sun—note for Resh).
+Name not to know in case pronounce and pass by (alphabet of passing the river?)
+Crowley weighed with sin of world.
+Foreshadow 9=2 initiation.

+Creature of earth and ye would have me swim = Assiah transfer to Yetzirah.
+Lion passes over Aethyr with crowned beast (VVVVV) on his back.
+In his tail are cities, planets etc. Tuft is a new universe.
+A foreshadowing of the Aeon of Thmaist, the Double-Wanded One (Greek form of Ma'at)—Lamed, proceeding away from Tiphareth to Geburah.
+A pale stern figure bigger than the universe, in silver (Luna) armour with a sword and pair of balances (Mars/Lamed, in Pillar of Severity perpendicular to Gimel/Luna).

+"And the voice said..." descriptive of 6=5 grade.

+The Voice of the Beast 666 is here just a tremendous roaring (martial), which is also articulate.